martinkaptein/my-site/docs/index.md

 ### IT experience

-I have experience with a wide variety of different technologies, especially Javascript and Python.
+Martin Kaptein has experience with a wide variety of different technologies, especially Javascript and Python.
-Also, I have extended knowledge of [Wordpress](https://wordpress.com/) and Static Site Generators (such as [jekyll](https://jekyllrb.com/) or [hugo](https://gohugo.io/)).
+Also, Martin has extended knowledge of [Wordpress](https://wordpress.com/) and Static Site Generators (such as [jekyll](https://jekyllrb.com/) or [hugo](https://gohugo.io/)).
-By the way, I have even [written my own static site generator](blog/pythoncms.md) in Python which you can find [here](blog/pythoncms.md).
+By the way, Martin has [written his own static site generator](blog/pythoncms.md) in Python which you can find [here](blog/pythoncms.md).

-Besides that, I am familiar with:
+Besides that, Martin Kaptein is familiar with:

 - [Creating websites](contact.md)
 - PHP & MySQL